dhellmann/pymotw-3/source/queue/index.rst

 .. literalinclude:: fetch_podcasts.py
    :lines: 28-46

-Once the threads' target function is defined, the worker threads can be started.
+Once the target function for the threads is defined, the worker threads can be started.
 When :func:`download_enclosures` processes the statement ``url = q.get()``, it blocks and waits until the queue has something to return.
 That means it is safe to start the threads before there is anything in the queue.

 .. literalinclude:: fetch_podcasts.py
    :lines: 49-57